Crime in South Korea: Murder

 In South Korea, murder is uncommon.
 Gangseo District and Yeongdeungpo Districts are the two most well-known areas where murders happen most often.
 In 2013, there were 21 murder cases in the Gangseo District and 11 murder cases in the Yeongdeungpo District.
 These two districts are found on the southwest part of the capital, Seoul, which house many low income citizens and foreign workers.

 A Dongguk University Police Administration professor, Kwak Dae-gyung said, "there are many foreign residents that have yet to adapt to Korean society and citizens lower in the economic strata in these areas, there's trouble in terms of economic competition and a lengthy period of cultural assimilation that leads to people committing violent crimes out of frustration and the need for frequent police action."

+Between 1986 and 1994, Lee Choon-jae murdered fifteen women and girls in addition to committing numerous sexual assaults, predominantly in Hwaseong, Gyeonggi Province, and the surrounding areas.
+The murders, which remained unsolved for thirty years, are considered to be the most infamous in modern South Korean history and were the inspiration for the 2003 film Memories of Murder.